 Contraception and your son

-Your son might not think he needs to think too much about contraception, other than condom use, but remind him that it’s equally his responsibility and he needs to make sure he’s safe too.
-Men don’t get a legal say in their partner’s choice to have an abortion (or not) which can lead to a lot of distress.
+Your son may assume he doesn’t need to think too much about contraception, other than condom use, but remind him that it’s equally his responsibility and he needs to make sure he’s safe too.
+Men don’t get a legal say in their partner’s choice to have an abortion (or not) which can lead to a lot of distress in the event of a pregnancy.

 He can help prevent this by making sure he’s involved in his partner’s decision on contraception.
-If he’s worried or embarrassed about bringing it up with his partner, remind him that they’ll likely appreciate his support and that it’s a great way to strengthen a relationship.
+If he’s worried or embarrassed about bringing it up, remind him that they’ll likely appreciate his support and that it’s a great way to strengthen a relationship.

 If your son or daughter has had unprotected sex

 Let them know they’ll need to visit a sexual health clinic to check that they haven’t contracted any STIs.
-Remind them they’ll need to do this regularly anyway.
+Remind them they should do this regularly once they become sexually active.

 To protect from pregnancy there are two different types of emergency contraception.
 Both of them prevent the pregnancy from occurring and are not forms of abortion.